syncfusion-content/blazor-docs/blazor/rating/events.md

 Event triggers after the creation of Rating.

-Below example shows the Created event of the Rating.
+Below example shows Created event of the Rating.

 ```cshtml